Eco renovate your home

 £72 - Individual, concessionary rate (please read below)

-Concessionary rates are available to people in receipt of a state pension, means-tested benefits (including housing benefit, council tax benefit, Income Support, income-based Jobseeker's Allowance, income-related Employment and Support Allowance or the guarantee credit part of Pension Credit, Working Tax Credit (income does not exceed £16,190) and/or Child Tax Credit), and full-time students.
+Concessionary rates are available to people in receipt of a state pension, means-tested benefits (including housing benefit, council tax benefit, Income Support, income-based Jobseeker's Allowance, income-related Employment and Support Allowance or the guarantee credit part of Pension Credit, Working Tax Credit (income does not exceed £16,190), Carer's allowance, Employment and Support Allowance (ESA), and/or Child Tax Credit), and full-time students.
 Please bring evidence of this to the course.

-We endeavour to make our courses/events affordable to all.
-Unfortunately, we do not receive any external funding for most of our courses/events and rely on large amounts of voluntary input.
+We endeavour to make our courses and events affordable to all.
+Unfortunately, we do not receive any external funding for most of these and rely on large amounts of voluntary input.

 See the cancellations and refunds policy.